iain/metrical/README.md

 To see which metrics are available, run:

-    metrical --help
+    bundle exec metrical --help

 And that's all there is too it.
 If you have any suggestions, ideas or bug fixes, please drop me a line, or make a github issue.

 ## Known issues

+### General lack of support of Ruby 1.9

+Most tools don't handle Ruby 1.9 new syntax properly.
+It doesn't look like this is going to change any time soon.

 ### RCov and Ruby 1.9

-RCov doesn't work with Ruby 1.9.
+RCov doesn't work at all with Ruby 1.9.
 You should use something like [SimpleCov](https://github.com/colszowka/simplecov).
 Unfortunately, it hasn't been included into MetricFu yet.
 Until then, Metrical automatically disables RCov under Ruby 1.9.